mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

  1. Client opens HTTP connection to the server to get more data
  2. Server spawns new greenlet that will be used to handle long-polling logic
- 3. There's no data to send, so greenlet sleeps
+ 3. There's no data to send, so greenlet sleeps, pausing currently running function
  4. When there's something to send, greenlet wakes up, sends data and closes connection

 In pseudo-code, it looks exactly the same as synchronous version:

 {% highlight python %}
 def handle_request(request):
-    # If there's no data available, greenlet will sleep and execution will be transferred to another greenlet
+    # If there's no data available, greenlet will sleep
+    # and execution will be transferred to another greenlet
     data = get_more_data(request)
     return make_response(data)
 {% endhighlight %}